kohler-visual-neuroscience-lab/website/_posts/2021-10-12-new-paper-in-cerebralcortex.md

 ---
 layout: post
-title: "New paper in Cerebral Cortex"
+title: "New paper in Cerebral Cortex: Symmetry processing in macaque visual cortex"
 date: 2021-10-12
 ---